MEEDOO99/MEEDOO/Rules-Guidebook.md

 **D1-1.** Voice changers (anything used to change the sound of your voice) are allowed, providing they are not disruptive.
 If a staff member asks a user to stop using their voice changer, they must stop.
 If they continue, this is prohibited.

+`Also take into account the other users in the channel.
+If they're all screaming at you to stop- you should probably stop before a staff member has to get involved.`

 ### D2.
 Abuse of the music bot
 Using the bot to play earrape, high pitched ringing, or any other sounds that could cause damage to one's hearing or audio equipment is prohibited.